davidsilvasp/feed-reader/README.md

 * **RSS Feeds**

+    * **Description:**
-: The first test suite.
+    The first test suite.
 This suite is all about the RSS feeds definitions, the allFeeds variable in the application.

     * **Specifications:**
         * Should ensure that the allFeeds variable is defined and not empty.